-While the Project consists of encroachment into the protected zone of one heritagesized oak tree, the associated work triggering the encroachment consists of legalizing a 97-square-foot trellis covered patio and 283-square-foot habitable space to the SFR and proposed remodeling within the SFR.
+While the Project consists of encroachment into the protected zone of one heritagesized oak tree, the associated work triggering the encroachment consists of legalizing a 97-square-foot trellis-covered patio and 283-square-foot habitable space to the SFR and proposed remodeling within the SFR.
 The Project is not located near any streams or canyons or sensitive areas.
 The Project does not propose grading and will not impact any areas with slopes greater than 25 percent.
 Furthermore, the existing addition and proposed interior remodel to the SFR complies with all development standards.

 - 17. GOALS AND POLICIES.
-The Hearing Officer further finds that while the Project is for the encroachment into the protected zone of one oak trees, the underlying SFR development is consistent with the following goal and policies of the General Plan: - Goal LU 7: Compatible land uses that complement neighborhood character and the natural environment. - Land Use Element, Policy 4.1: Encourage infill development in urban and suburban areas on vacant, underutilized, and/or brownfield sites.

-• Land Use Element, Policy 5.1: Encourage a mix of residential land use designations and development regulations that accommodate various densities, building types, and styles.
+The Hearing Officer further finds that while the Project is for the encroachment into the protected zone of one oak trees, the underlying SFR development is consistent with the following goal and policy of the General Plan: - Goal LU 7: Compatible land uses that complement neighborhood character and the natural environment. - Land Use Element, Policy 5.1: Encourage a mix of residential land use designations and development regulations that accommodate various densities, building types, and styles.